opnsense/tools/README.md

 version of pkg, not the FreeBSD version of pkg.
 This will require some non-standard setup to accomplish.

-This happens because OPNsense builds within a jail with it's pkg version and the build system uses it's own version of pkg.
-However there are some aspects of the build process that expect interoperability between the OS pkg and the jail pkg.
+This is necessary because OPNsense builds within a jail and most but not all operations happen with the jails version of `pkg`.
+There are some aspects of the build process that operate outside the jail and those steps require interoperability between the base pkg and the jail pkg.

-To work around this you will need to use OPNsense as your package repository instead of FreeBSD.
+To enable this compatibility you will need to use the OPNsense package repositories instead of the FreeBSD ones.

 First install git and acquire the `core` repository.
 Please note that this portion is using the upstream FreeBSD packages: